-If you’ve been thinking about alternatives to Google or you’re getting more and more cautious of the amount of data Google knows about you, there is a great alternative to Google as a search engine and Google’s Chrome browser.
+If you’ve been thinking about alternatives to Google or you’re getting more and more cautious of the amount of data Google knows about you, there is a great alternative to Google's search engine and browser.
 Yes, it is possible to break free from Google’s hold on you!

-Before we provide some alternatives, it’s important to note that we’re not in our office wearing aluminum foil hats and we don’t think Google is evil.
-In fact, we utilize many of Google’s services on a regular basis.
-Google is an amazing service with amazing technologies.
-The Chrome browser also is sleek and efficient and continues to stand out as the most popular browser.
+Before I provide some alternatives, it’s important to note that I'm not in my office wearing an aluminum foil hat.
+And no, I don’t think Google is evil.
 However, it’s always good to take a look at what else is out there.
-For us, speed and simplicity are keys to getting work done and we’ve found the following search engine and browser an excellent combination to achieve both.
+For me, speed and simplicity are keys to getting work done and I’ve found the following search engine and browser an excellent combination to achieve both.
 It’s at least something to consider or maybe add to your existing Google ecosystem!

-2. Switch to Firefox as your web browser.
+Switch to Firefox or Brave as your web browser.

 Mozilla has recently announced the development of a brand new version of Firefox called Quantum.
-We’ve been running the beta for a while and have been blown away by the speed, technology and new interface.
-Firefox also has excellent developer tools for those testing or developing web sites – something close to our heart.
+I’ve been running the beta for a while and have been blown away by the speed, technology and new interface.
+Firefox also has excellent developer tools for those testing or developing web sites – something close to my heart.

-It’s refreshing to see a powerful new Firefox that adds some good competition to Google Chrome.
+It’s refreshing to see a powerful new Firefox and the Brave Browser that adds some good competition to Google Chrome.
 You can download the beta or wait until November to download the final release.